-November the observations demonstrated a decrease of oxygen concentration which was not followed by the model, in fact, the model predicted an increase until the beginning of February.
-In November, following turnover, water temperature decreases and does not change significantly with depth; under these conditions concentration of oxygen producing organisms decreases so does DO that falls from 8-9 to 6 $\mathrm{mg}\,\mathrm{l}^{-1}$.
+The concentration of DO in the Alqueva reservoir was measured continuously on the Montante platform since July 3rd 2018.
+Comparison of measured and model values are shown in Fig. 10.
+The model represents DO concentration in a realistic way during the first two months until the middle of September when a microalgal bloom occurred.
+It caused an intensive production of O_2 in water that can not be represented by the LAKE2.0 which does not have an explicit representation of algae, and the bloom does not affect atmospheric forcing.
+Then, until the end of October, the model showed good results but in November the observations demonstrated a decrease of oxygen concentration which was not followed by the model, in fact, the model predicted an increase until the beginning of February.
+In November the turnover happens, water temperature decreases and does not change significantly with depths; under this conditions concentration of oxygen producing organisms decreases so does DO that falls from 8-9 to 6 mg I^{-1} .
 The model does not reflect this decrease in photosynthesis but largely increases DO concentration following the decrease of water temperature (oxygen is more soluble in colder water).
 When in the middle of February temperature returns to stratified regime DO concentration in the model and measurements coincide again.